casey/starstar/output.md

 ## All about some humans
-- Bob, 40, is a prognosticator

-- Alice, 37, is a advanced bazification research and has 1 pets:
+- Alice, 37, is a senior advanced bazification researcher and has 1 pet:
   - Ham Ham, a cute little hamster who is 2 years old and likes carrots

+- Bob, 40, is a senior prognosticator

 - Jeremy, 23, is a frobnicator and has 2 pets:
+  - Mr. Waffles, a cute little cat who is 7 years old and likes the flesh of the weak
   - Spanky, a cute little dog who is 3 years old and likes naps
-  - Mr. Waffles, a cute little cat who is 7 years old and likes the flesh of the weak